ABOUT

 -Brand Ambassador for Oberwerth (Germany, 2024)

--2nd Prize – Istanbul Photo Awards (2025)
+-Story Portrait, 2nd Prize – Istanbul Photo Awards (2025)

 -Color Photography Award – The Independent Photographer (2025)